 Basic Guides on Operating a Carinderia / Catering Business

-Apart from table and chairs, table and cooking utensils, bulk of capital will be spent on purchase of ingredients such as meat and poultry, vegetables, spices and condiments.
-A small carinderia or food kiosk requires a startup fund of about P15,000 which will be good to buy two week’s worth ingredients, business permit fees, cooking utensils, fuel and space rental.
+Apart from the table and chairs, table and cooking utensils, the bulk of capital will be spent on the purchase of ingredients such as meat and poultry, vegetables, spices, and condiments.
+A small carinderia or food kiosk requires a startup fund of about P15,000 which will be good to buy two weeks worth ingredients, business permit fees, cooking utensils, fuel, and space rental.
 Assuming a net income of P600, you’re business is expected to break-even within the second month of operations.

 It’s a given that a cook is needed to operate a karinderya or catering business, but also other staff is needed.
 From dishwashers and cleaners to waiters and cashiers, the number of staff may initially depend on the number of first wave of customers.
 As loyal customer number — and menu list — grows, more work is then available so extra staff is necessary.

 The choice of location can make or break a restaurant business.
 This principle also applies to much smaller karinderyas that compete against other low-cost food options.
-Places frequented by people — areas near schools, public transport or within public markets — are idea places to setup karinderyas.
-But even if karinderya business is located in your own backyard, it will still be a good business operation if there are fewer or no competition and produces popular food that attract loyal customers.
+Places frequented by people — areas near schools, public transport or within public markets — are ideal places to set up karinderyas.
+But even if karinderya business is located in your own backyard, it will still be a good business operation if there are fewer or no competition and produces popular food that attracts loyal customers.

 Dedication for work

 A successful eatery business starts with the dedication from its owners, many of whom wake up as early as 2:00am to find the freshest produce — meat, vegetables and other ingredients — to cater to the discriminating palate of their regular customers.
 And once they get back to their restaurants, they immediately get to business preparing the ingredients and proceed with cooking.